gcornut/torautomator/README.md

 # TODO

+- [ ] Schedule torrent search according to the air date of episodes
 - [ ] Download subtitles if they aren't already present in torrent folder
 - [ ] Post-complete actions (like Kodi media library indexing)